 An air fryer is like a countertop convection oven.
 It is different than deep frying because it cooks food by blowing hot air around it.
 It technically doesn’t need any oil, but by not using oil your food might come out a bit dry (with all of that air blowing, it’s easy to dry food out if it’s overcooked in the air fryer).

-I spray olive oil on the foods that I put in my air fryer and they cook evenly and don’t dry out–it works great for me.
+I lightly spray olive oil or avocado oil on the foods that I put in my air fryer.
+They cook evenly and don’t dry out.
 Also, spray oil can help your seasonings stick to the vegetables.
-It’s always a good idea to find a healthy oil sprayer to accompany your air fryer.

 Can you put frozen vegetables in the air fryer?

+Yes!
+Don’t worry about thawing or pre-cooking.
 You can easily cook fresh or frozen vegetables in the air fryer.
-Making air fryer frozen vegetables takes a little more time–about 20 minutes–because you’re defrosting the veggies as they cook.
-I’ve found that some vegetables cook better than others, and I’m sharing all of my tips with you here today!
+Air frying vegetables takes a little more time to cook–about 20 minutes total–because you’re defrosting the veggies as they go through the cooking process.

-- Cook at a higher heat so that the vegetables don’t have much of a chance to get soggy as they cook.
+- Cook at a higher heat so that the vegetables don’t have a chance to get soggy as they cook.

-- Use spray olive oil to lightly coat your veggies before seasoning instead of drizzling olive oil on them–drizzling oil on frozen veggies causes it to freeze right away and it doesn’t come out very even.
+- Use spray olive oil to lightly coat your veggies before seasoning instead of drizzling olive oil on them–drizzling oil on frozen veggies causes the oil to freeze right away, and the vegetables don’t often cook evenly.

 - If you’d rather not spray oil on the vegetables, that’s fine, but watch for them to become dry.

-- Remember that you might lose some seasoning at the bottom of the air fryer–plan for that and add a little extra at the end if you’d like.
+- Remember that you might lose some seasoning at the bottom of the air fryer.
+Plan for that and add a little extra at the end of your cook time if you’d like.

 - 1/4 cup nutritional yeast, panko breadcrumbs, or homemade breadcrumbs